If you are in the slimming world here are the Only Vitamins You Actually Need On a Daily Basis

 Vitamin B6 Feeling blue or just off?
 Make sure you're getting enough vitaminB6.
 Vitamin B6 helps the body make serotonin and norepinephrine, which are chemicals that help the brain send signals.
 Not having enough vitaminB6 can lead to problems in the nerves, skin, and circulation.
 The jury is still out, but some research has linked taking a vitamin B6 supplement to improved PMS symptoms.
 According to the Mayo Clinic, mild vitamin B6 deficiency is common, so make sure you're getting enough every day.
 It's found in legumes, vegetables, milk, cheese, eggs, and meat, but it's highest in fish, beef liver, organ meats, and starchy vegetables.
 Of course, if the sounds of organ meats make you queasy, there are always vitaminB supplements.

+Vitamin B12 usually found in animal products, Vitamin B12 helps our bodies produce new red blood cells.
 Our bodies can store up to a couple years' worth of vitamin B12 in our livers, so not everyone needs to take this every day.
 One group that should look into vitamin B12 supplements are vegetarians.
 Vitamin B12 binds to the proteins in our food and can be found in fish, shellfish, meat, eggs, and dairy products.
 This is why it can be tricky for strict vegetarians and vegans to get enough of this vitamin.
 It's usually not found in plant foods, but now some cereals have been fortified with vitamin B12.

+Vitamin D Our bodies need vitamin D for healthy bone growth.
 Vitamin D is usually added to calcium supplements; because it helps our bodies absorb the calcium.
 A vitamin D deficiency will lead to weak, brittle bones and pain.
 Of course dairy products like yogurt, cheese, and milk are good sources, but so are leafy green vegetables, fish, and soy products.Unlike the other vitamins in this list, vitamin D isn't so easy to get from food.
 We can take in vitamin D from supplements or our bodies can make it when we're exposed to sunlight.
 All you need is 10 minutes outdoors each day to get your fix.
 Vitamin D can be found in some fatty fish like salmon or tuna, as well as beef liver, cheese, and egg yolks.
 But why argue with a prescription of daily sunshine?
 Calcium Got milk?Calcium is the most abundant mineral in our bodies, and has always been famous for protecting our teeth and bones, but its benefits go far beyond our skeletons.
 Calcium has been linked to protecting against cancer, diabetes, and high blood pressure.
 It also helps our bodies' nerves and muscles work properly.
 Getting enough calcium is especially important for kids, as they won't reach their full adult height if they're deficient.
 Our blood requires a certain amount of calcium in it, so when it's low, our blood just pull sit from our bones.
 This keeps our blood safe and working, but will weaken our bones.
 For this reason, it's important to eat calcium-rich foods daily, especially during teenage years.as they won't reach their full adult height if they're deficient.
 Our blood requires a certain amount of calcium in it, so when it's low, our blood just pull sit from our bones.
 This keeps our blood safe and working, but will weaken our bones.
 For this reason, it's important to eat calcium-rich foods daily, especially during teenage years.
 Of course dairy products like yogurt, cheese, and milk are good sources, but so are leafy green vegetables, fish, and soy products. as they won't reach their full adult height if they're deficient.Our blood requires a certain amount of calcium in it, so when it's low, our blood just pull sit from our bones.
 This keeps our blood safe and working, but will weaken our bones.
 For this reason, it's important to eat calcium-rich foods daily, especially during teenage years.
 Of course dairy products like yogurt, cheese, and milk are good sources, but so are leafy green vegetables, fish, and soy products.

+Magnesium, Magnesium is a mineral that we can absorb from food, supplements, or even some medications.
 Our bodies need enough magnesium to keep our muscles and nerves working.
 Magnesium also helps with controlling blood sugar levels and blood pressure.
 It's relatively easy to take in magnesium from our diets.
 Some foods that are rich in magnesium include green leafy vegetables, nuts, seeds, and wholegrain.
 Whole wheat bread should be high in magnesium, while other types like white bread have been stripped of most of their magnesium content.
 We can also get magnesium from supplements.
 Adults should aim for about 270 to 400 milligrams per day.If you decide to try the supplement, do yourself - and your family - a favor and take it with food to avoid diarrhea.
 Iron our bodies need to receive iron every day to be able to make enough new red blood cells.
 Our red blood cells are responsible for bringing fresh oxygen throughout the body.
 When we don't have enough iron, we can develop anemia, not to mention a loss of energy, shortness of breath, and even learning problems.
 To make sure you're eating enough iron, look for animal products like lean red meat, chicken, turkey, and fish.
 Women should aim for 10 to 15 milligrams of iron per day.
 If you and your doctor decide it's time to try an iron supplement, make sure to take it on an empty stomach.
 So, do we need vitamins?Our experts agree that the best source of vitamins is our diet.
 Whole, fresh, unprocessed foods provide the vitamins our bodies crave.
 Board certified rehabilitation specialist Dr. Scott Schreiber focuses on obtaining vitamins from whole foods.
 He says, “If it grows from the ground, the way nature intended it, vitamins and minerals occur in their most natural states and can be absorbed the easiest. & ”Registered dietitian Emily Braaten also recommends trying to obtain as many vitamins from our diets is possible.
 She told us “While a multivitamin may be able to fill the gap, it's not absolutely necessary to rely on supplements to meet our needs”.Simply shifting our eating pattern to include the recommended servings of fruits and vegetables can cover most of the aforementioned [vitamins]. ”Registered dietitian Emily Braaten also recommends trying to obtain as many vitamins from our diets as possible.
 She told us “While a multivitamin may be able to fill the gap, it's not absolutely necessary to rely on supplements to meet our needs”.
 Simply shifting our eating pattern to include the recommended servings of fruits and vegetables can cover most of the aforementioned [vitamins]. ”Registered dietitian Emily Braaten also recommends trying to obtain as many vitamins from our diets as possible.She told us “While a multivitamin may be able to fill the gap, it's not absolutely necessary to rely on supplements to meet our needs”.
 Simply shifting our eating pattern to include the recommended servings of fruits and vegetables can cover most of the aforementioned [vitamins].

 If you do decide to jump on the vitamin train, it's important to always talk with your health care provider first.
 Most vitamin supplements contain 100 percent of the recommended daily amount, so if you 'real ready consuming a healthy diet of fruits and vegetables throughout the day, you would be taking in way more than the National Institutes of Health recommends.
 Unfortunately, when it comes to vitamins, you really can have too much of a good thing.